zenrocklabs/zenrock-docs/docs/docs/zrChain/architecture.md

 **_Relayers_** assemble unsigned transactions and the returned signatures and broadcast these to the relevant network.
 In case of private transactions, where no details about the payload are disclosed, the requesting party needs to run their own relayer.

-### AVS Sidecar
+### Oracle Sidecar

-The **_AVS Sidecar_** is an additional component that runs in parallel to the validator node.
-The AVS sidecar enables the use of additional collateral in the form of restaked ETH, combining this with native ROCK stake to calculate the validators' voting powers.
-Our AVS contract on Ethereum is monitored by every validator's sidecar, adding new deposits of collateral to the overall stake of zrchain's economic security package.
+The **_Oracle Sidecar_** is an additional component that runs in parallel to the validator node.
+The oracle sidecar provides price feeds and external data to zrChain through vote extensions, enabling validators to reach consensus on off-chain data.
+This includes ROCK and BTC price data used for fee calculations and economic security metrics.

 ### BTC Proxy